 For some, life begins after retirement.
 There is even a desire to live life dangerously by throwing oneself out of one’s comfort zone.
 It is rightly said that to have an adventure, one must break through an invisible membrane of the familiar into strange and unknown places.
 In 2018, sixty-year-old Delhi-based travel enthusiast and a former editor, Sharat Sharma, decided to reinvent himself.
 A travel enthusiast and a fitness freak to boot, he made up his mind to undertake a country-wide solo bike trip, including Bhutan, and educating people about the importance of fitness and safe biking.
 Adventure has been the breath of life to Sharat since a young age.
-He loves teasing his fate by remaining always prepared for the jagged rocks and treacherous shoals.
+The traveller loves teasing his fate by remaining always prepared for the jagged rocks and treacherous shoals.
 Sharat believes that until we offer ourselves to the unknown, our senses dull.
-One is reminded of Greek poet Constantine Cavafy’s famous poem Ithaka which says that journey is more important than the destination.

 “A traveller, no matter how difficult and perilous the journey, is never down for the count,’’ says Sharat, who grew up admiring Marco Polo, the Venetian traveller and writer, who fueled his wanderlust.
 In March, 2018, he undertook an arduous expedition through various Indian cities and Union Territories (U&T), and Bhutan, spanning 234 days on his sturdy Royal Enfield Himalaya.
 He covered a total distance of 30,850 km on his bike.
 And, as expected, the bike trip had all the Homeric resonances of perilous journeys and encounters with animals and extortionists.
 Sharat is no stranger to the fact that on one’s journey, curious and surprising and depressing things happen.
 But it was ever so.
 No wonder, for this adventure-loving man, there’s no age and no impediment so overwhelming that he can be deviated from his objective.